 Since the economy tanked last year, there has been a lot of talk about taxes — to pay for the bailout, for the proposed healthcare bill, for the continued fighting abroad — but also tax breaks for new homeowners to try and kick the stalled housing market into gear.
 What I want to know is, where are the tax breaks for full-time RVers???

-I've always found it sort of ironic that we give very specific tax credits to homeowners, denying similar benefits to renters, full-time RVers, and anyone else who hasn't opted to permanently plant his flag in one spot.
-What's the rationale behind this?
-Are you just inherently less valuable to society when you don't own property?
+I’ve always found it sort of ironic that we give very specific tax credits to homeowners, denying similar benefits to renters, full-time RVers, and anyone else who hasn’t opted to permanently plant his flag in one spot.
+What’s the rationale behind this?
+Are you just inherently less valuable to society when you don’t own property?
 I would like to think that my worth is tied to more than my portfolio!
-Is the belief that I'm not contributing to my community if I haven't bought a house and “settled down”?
+Is the belief that I’m not contributing to my community if I haven’t bought a house and “settled down”?
 I would have to disagree with that.
-Matt and I pour plenty of cash into the local economy — we just spread it around a bit, some over here and some over there, instead of giving all of our money to one zip code.
-Homeownership does not equal contribution, and most renters will agree with me here — somehow, I believe that all those folks in cities like Manhattan and San Francisco who are paying millions of dollars a year for an apartment (that they don't own) are stimulating the economy just fine!
+I pour plenty of cash into the local economy — I just spread it around a bit, some over here and some over there, instead of giving all of my money to one zip code.
+Homeownership does not equal contribution, and most renters will agree with me here — somehow, I believe that all those folks in cities like Manhattan and San Francisco who are paying millions of dollars a year for an apartment (that they don’t own) are stimulating the economy just fine!

 It seems to me that what we’re doing is rewarding folks for taking on a huge chunk of debt — I mean, that MUST be the case, because you actually get more of a deduction when you finance a house than when you buy it outright.
 And as seen by the recent mortgage debacle, people have been incurring quite a bit more debt than they can afford or should have been allowed in the first place.
 However, for those of us who choose to downsize and live a life that is well below our means (not to mention “pay for their home in cash”) no such tax credit is available.
 I would personally give the deduction to the person who wasn’t a drain on the economy — the one who had no debt, lived frugally, and was actually putting money away in savings (giving the banks something to lend to everyone else!)
 Are we rewarding the wrong kinds of behaviors here, or what??